cebe/humhub-deployment/README.md

 and optionally check out a specific version.

+Module may provide a `composer.json` file to specify additional dependencies to be installed.

 ### Adding Themes

 Add themes by putting them into the `themes` folder.
 This will